 The CARE program is FREE to all classrooms in a Title I or low-income school in Alameda and Contra Costa County.
 Please ask our Education Team about field trip opportunities when booking your session(s).

-If you are an educator and interested in us bringing the CARE Program into your classroom, or you wish to download a copy of the lesson plans please click here.
+If you are an educator and interested in us bringing the CARE Program into your classroom please click here.

 You Might Also Like